kragniz/community-level-image-sharing/community-level-v2-image-sharing.rst

   + simple

-- Add functionality to enable this and accepting the image in the api
+- Add functionality to enable this and accept the image using the api

 - Add unit tests to test various inputs to the api

 - Add functional tests for the lifecycle of community images

-- Update glanceclient with the new option
+- Update glanceclient to use the new api functionality

 Dependencies